Caleb-Oneyemi/url-shortener/README.md

 # url-shortener

-- A Url shortener using GrpahQL, Node, Express and MongoDB
+- A Url shortener using GraphQL, Node, Express and MongoDB